 Even though many cast iron cookware brands, like Lodge, provide pre-seasoned cookware, you’ll still need to re-season it periodically.

 Harsh detergents and acidic foods, such as tomatoes and citrus fruits, can break down the seasoning.

 Even if you avoid acidic foods and hand wash your cookware with just water, re-seasoning once or twice per year is necessary.

 Here’s how to season cast iron cookware:

-- Choose a high smoke point oil such as coconut, grapeseed, vegetable, or avocado oil.
+- Choose a high smoke point oil such as soybean, coconut, grapeseed, vegetable, or avocado oil.
 These oils won’t burn at a high temperature.